 - They are on voluntary inactive or reserve status (i.e., they put a pause on maintaining their certification).
-To qualify for these options, BCBAs must complete a BCBA Application for Voluntary Inactive Status or request reserve active duty. - · They did not recertify their BCBA certification and are within their reinstatement period. - They have disciplinary sanctions against their certification.
+To qualify for these options, BCBAs must complete a BCBA Application for Voluntary Inactive Status. - They did not recertify their BCBA certification and are within their reinstatement period. - They have disciplinary sanctions against their certification.